ljcousse/Lost-in-translation-DNA-methylation-markers/README.md

 This repository contains the key methodological scripts written for our manuscript "Lost in translation: How CpG site selection and assay design determine the clinical value of cancer DNA methylation markers"

-Developed and tested on Windows 11, Python Version 3.10 and R Version 4.3.0.
+Developed and tested on a local Unix-based server, using bash scripting for workflow automation and Conda (Anaconda, Inc., 2023) for systematic package and dependency administration.
+Besides stand-alone tools all analyses were performed in R (version 4.3.2).

 ### Obtain the code for this project